[?] Subscribe To The Bookkeeping Blog

 Bookkeeping is being relegated as a mindless task of data entry.
 If you see the task as a bit beneath you, you will probably put little importance on ensuring the numbers are accurately categorized and recorded.

 You know the old saying - Garbage in.
 Garbage out!
 This means poorly or incorrectly entered data make ... your financial reports unreliable as a means to assist you in the management of your business.
 It also puts you at risk should you ever have a tax audit.
-(I'll explain how Revenue Canada decides who to audit later.)
+(I'll explain how Revenue Canada or the IRS decides who to audit later.)

 As a small business owner, you want to practice what is called Management Accounting.
 Its aim is to aid in managing the performance of a business - your business, by creatively (this does not mean dishonestly or illegally!) compiling financial reports to meet your small business information needs.